Sugar Land Property Division Attorney

 Our office, conveniently located in Sugar Land, offers clients a comfortable environment in which to consult with a professional, results-oriented lawyer.
 As your attorney, I will work with you to establish your financial well-being post-divorce in the context of your community and separate assets and debts.
 With a sympathetic ear, I will listen to your concerns and work to find an equitable property division solution that fits your current and future needs, whether you are going through a high asset divorce or uncontested separation.

-Contact me online to schedule your free initial consultation to get started.
+Contact me online to schedule your initial consultation to get started.
 Let’s protect your property and your financial future.